 When it comes to off-roading and negotiating challenging obstacles, it’s better to avoid some mistakes than forcing yourself to learn that hard lesson.

-Steer clear of these 7 no-nos and when you combine them with the 7 Tips for Success from the previous article, you can expect fun times on the trail without the problems that could otherwise plague your outings!
+Now that you know what helps Jeep drivers (and other 4x4s) avoid obstacles, steer clear of these 7 no-nos and when you combine them with the 7 Tips for Success from the previous article, you can expect fun times on the trail without the problems that could otherwise plague your outings!